SeanLuis/rest-data-validator-docs/docs/guide/dependency-validators.md

 ## Conclusion

-`DependencyValidator` and `ValidateDependency` provide a robust framework for implementing complex validation logic that respects the interdependencies between data fields.
+`Dependency` and `validateDependency` provide a robust framework for implementing complex validation logic that respects the interdependencies between data fields.
 By following the outlined guidelines and examples, developers can ensure their applications maintain data integrity and adhere to business rules effectively.